brcak-zmaj/almir.ansible/README.md

 ## Installing the collection

-Before using the Grafana collection, you need to install it using the below command:
+Install the collection using the command below:

 ```shell
 ansible-galaxy collection install brcak_zmaj.almir_ansible